rune/rune/README.md

 - [`Rune.deterministicRandom`](https://github.com/rune/rune-games-sdk#runedeterministicrandom-optional)
     - Suitable for maps that are generated using randomizers
     - For example, a racing game where the turns in the race track and obstacles are generated using randomization.

-The high-level goal is to make sure that your game is deterministic, i.e. the same challenge number always creates the same player experience.
-This is especially important since players won't find it fair to compete on the daily leaderboard if they're playing a completely different map from someone else on the same leaderboard.

 ### Rune.getChallengeNumber
 Rune simply supplies a challenge number that is incremented daily.